AKEric/skinner/README.md

 ## Usage Examples
 * Integrate into a rebuildable asset pipeline:
-  * After skinning is performed on your ‘SkeletalMesh’ scene, export that Skinner data to disk.
+  * After skinning is performed on your 'SkeletalMesh'/'DeformedMesh' scene, export that Skinner data to disk.
   * Update mesh poly counts, names, etc in your ‘StaticMesh’ scene.
   * Via your pipeline code, When you regenerate your SkekeletalMesh from the StaticMesh, the Skinner tool handles all the mesh name changes, etc, loading weights onto matching mesh names where it can, and interpolating weights for new mesh / renamed mesh.
 * You have good arm skinning in sceneA, and want to copy it to only a section of an arm in sceneB: